ece398-buvip/vip-weather-docs/docs/software-build.md

 !!! warning "CP2102 Device Drivers"

     The ESP32-DevkitM1 board uses a CP2102 USB-to-UART chip to communicate between the connected USB device and the microcontroller.
-It is **very important** on Windows, that you have installed the [CP2102 device drivers](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads), otherwise the ESP32 cannot communicate with the attached computer.
+It is **very important** on Windows that you have installed the [CP2102 device drivers](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads) otherwise the ESP32 cannot communicate with the attached computer.
 Other operating systems have not been tested.

-Navigate to the `/firmware` directory in the repository, and open it in VsCode and ensure the PlatformIO extension is installed.
-When the project opens, make sure that PlatformIO is started, and recognizes the project, otherwise the following commands will not work.
+Navigate to the `/firmware` directory in the repository, open it in VsCode, and ensure the PlatformIO extension is installed.
+When the project opens, make sure that PlatformIO is started and recognizes the project, otherwise the following commands will not work.

 With the project open, run the `PlatformIO: Build` to build the firmware project, and then the `PlatformIO: Upload` to upload the firmware to the attached device.
-The attached ESP32 should now be running the weather station firmware.
-(Access command palate using `ctrl+shift+p`).
-You can also use the icons at the bottom of the screen for building & uploading with PlatformIO.
+The attached ESP32 should now be running the Weather Station firmware.
+(Access command palate using `ctrl+shift+p`) You can also use the icons at the bottom of the screen for building & uploading with PlatformIO.

 !!! info "Verify Firmware"

-    To ensure that firmware is working, put the development board back in the weather station and ensure the status LED is operating.
+    To ensure that firmware is working, put the development board back in the Weather Station and ensure the status LED is operating.